camille-rodriguez/keystone-kerberos/src/README.md

     ipa service-add HTTP/keystone-server.project.serverstack
     ipa service-add-host HTTP/keystone-server.project.serverstack --hosts=keystone-server.project.serverstack

-Note #2 : If you have multiple keystone servers, you should add each host to the principal with the command `ipa host-add-principal keystone-server HTTP/<keystone-other-hostname>@PROJECT.SERVERSTACK`
+Note 2 : If you have multiple keystone servers, you should add each host to the principal with the command

+    ipa host-add-principal keystone-server HTTP/<keystone-other-hostname>@PROJECT.SERVERSTACK

 Retrieve the keytab associated with this service:

     ipa-getkeytab -p HTTP/keystone-server.project.serverstack -k keystone.keytab

 This is the keytab needed in the resources of the keystone-kerberos charm.
-So, the natural order would be to deploy keystone, keystone-ldap and openstack-dashboard first, retrieve the keytab, and then add keystone-kerberos to your deployment.
+If you retrieved it post-deploy, you can attach it with a command to keystone:

+    juju attach-resource keystone-kerberos/0 keystone_keytab=new_keytab.keytab

 # Authentication from a host

-To use the openstack cli, two steps are required.
+To use the Openstack cli, two steps are required.
 1) Retrieve a token for an existing user in the Kerberos/LDAP directory:
 ```
     kinit <username>